 Dobbs v.
-Jackson Women’s Health Organization is a pending U.S. Supreme Court case considering whether all prohibitions on elective abortions conducted before viability are unconstitutional.
+Jackson Women’s Health Organization was a U.S. Supreme Court case considering whether all prohibitions on elective abortions conducted before viability are unconstitutional.

 The National Center for Lesbian Rights believes strongly in the rights of all people to reproductive and bodily autonomy, as well as access to essential reproductive health care services.
-NCLR, along with 22 other LGBTQ organizations, submitted an amicus brief in support of the clinic in September.
-The U.S. Supreme Court will hear the case on December 1, 2021.
+NCLR, along with 22 other LGBTQ organizations, submitted an amicus brief in support of the clinic in September 2021.